 #1 Best overall: Adidas Adios Pro Evo 2

-This shoe has already dominated fall 2025 racing.
+This shoe has dominated fall racing season.
 Alphonse Simbu and Peres Jepchirchir both won World Championship marathons in them.
 Sebastian Sawe won a hot Berlin Marathon in them.
 The Evo 2 is everywhere.

 The Deets: Tech Specs For The Adidas Adios Pro Evo 2